GodSpeed132/odin-recipes/README.md

 # odin-recipes
-Creating a personal recipe website using only pure html for beginner lever purposes and incorporating links and images
+Creating a personal recipe website using only pure html for beginner level purposes and incorporating links and images